pdelfino/nyxt-config/README.md

-# Pedro Delfino configuration file for the Nyxt browser
+# My configuration file for the Nyxt browser

 You can check it out [here](https://github.com/pdelfino/nyxt-config/blob/main/init.lisp).